Things To Do

 Outer Cove Marina

 A ball field, several open grassy areas, and picnic tables are available for sports tournaments, fairs, and other community events.
-A special use permit is required for use.
+A Special Use permit may be required for use.
+For example, all organized sports or activities of a recurring nature, require a Special Use permit.

 Tennis Court Complex